History of Tobacco Marketing

 Big Tobacco and Electronic Cigarettes

 With more restrictive tobacco marketing laws, Big Tobacco companies are finding other ways to deceive the public and push their products.
 Today, each major tobacco company has its own e-cigarette brand on the market.
-With their extensive distribution networks, millions of existing customer relationships and no restrictions on e-cigarette advertising, they’ve returned to their strategies of the past, spending heavily marketing their e-cigarette products.
+And another trend — JUULing — is growing at an alarming rate, especially among youth.
+With Big Tobacco’s extensive distribution networks, millions of existing customer relationships and no restrictions on e-cigarette advertising, they’ve returned to their strategies of the past, spending heavily on marketing their e-cigarette products.